junefish/motwbot-forked/README.md

 Once the bot is logged in, `?menu` or `!menu` will take you to the in-chat menu.
 It lists all bot commands.
 In general, commands can be looked up with the prefix `?` and used with the prefix `!`

  * `!newcharacter` - Use this command to create a new blank character or to zero out your character stats.
 Each player must create their own character.
-Sometimes creating blanking out your character sheet will be necessary for updates in the bot to be visible.
+Sometimes creating a new blank character sheet will be necessary for updates in the bot to be visible.
  * `!character` - Enter this command at any time to check on your character stats.
  * `!set stat+value` - To set your character stats, enter the command `!set` followed by all the stats you want to set.
 Use the stat type +/- stat value.
 Unentered stats will default to zero or their existing value.
 If you enter `name+nickname` it will enter your Disord Channel nickname.
  Example: `!set name+bambino tough+1 charm+2 sharp-1 ... etc`